ConstantinoSchillebeeckx/cherry-mx-keycaps/README.md

 # cherry-mx-keycaps

+3D models of Chery MX keycaps

-3D models of Chery MX keycaps R1 through R4
+This repo contains 3D models of Cherry MX keycaps; widths included 1x1 through 1x2.5 for rows R1 through R4.

+Dimensions were based off of those provided on the [wasdkeyboards](http://www.wasdkeyboards.com/) site as well as manualy checking them with calipers.

+The .step file located in this root directory contains all the keys listed above; the STL directory contains files for each individual key for use in 3D printing.